Parisasuchdev/Document-Segmentation-of-Privacy-Policy-Text/README.md

 which types of information data processors collect, use, and share.
 We aim to understand what types of data processors collect from consumers and how that data flows to third parties.

-The biggest problem related to this project lies with the open problem of natural language processing: Data Segmentation.
+The biggest problem related to this project lies with the open problem of natural language processing: Document Segmentation.
 There are tons are policy texts and in order to divide those policy texts by sections to determine how companies collect, use and share consumer data, data segmentation plays crucial role.

 We take few samples out of a huge corpus of policy texts, divide sections according to headings (collect, use, share) and label them accordingly.